hibohra98/LLD/readme.md

-This repository contains examples for LLD.
-It covers SOLID Principles, design patterns etc.
+This repository contains examples for SOLID Principles, design patterns etc in c++.

 Below are quick access links: